Ain Ebel: Geology

 Deposits of bitumen, a black mixture of hydrocarbons obtained naturally, is found in Ain Ebel.
 Flint is also found; it was excavated and used to build tools by ancient dwellers of the region.

 Vegetation

 The main agricultural products are olives, almonds, chestnuts, pecans, grapes, figs, pomegranates, and apples.
 Oak and pine woods can be found on the outskirts of the village.

+In January 2023, perennial oak trees were illegally cut down in the western woods of the town, and while the culprit, a resident of Ayta ash Shab, was arrested, he was believed to be close to Hezbollah and was eventually released by a decision from the Nabatieh Public Prosecutor.